binary-manu/arch-ansible/README.md

 Users (including `root`) get their passwords from `roles/users/defaults/main.yaml`.

-The default partitioning flow defines a single-partition MBR layout, using Syslinux as the bootloader installed on root.
-Swap space is not configured.
-Alternative flows are defined, including:

-* support for root on LVM, under a MBR table;
-* support for EFI installation.

-Built-in flows are designed to operate on whole disks: they take an empty disk, partition it, and create filesystems.
-This is good for VM provisioning, which start with pristine disks, or bare metal installations performed on empty disks.
-For more complex scenarios (such as bare metal installations where partitioning needs to be reconfigured to accomodate Arch Linux in dual boot) one can either disable automatic partitioning and do it manually or define a custom flow.
-The latter requires writing a bunch of Ansible roles.
+The system uses an entire disk, creates an MBR partition table on it, and prepares one large partition used as root.
+There is no swap space or separate boot partition by default.
+Syslinux is used as the bootloader.

-There is support for installing hypervisor guest additions as part of the process, altought it can be disabled.
+There is support for installing hypervisor guest additions as part of the process, although it can be disabled.
 As of today, only VirtualBox is supported.

 The playbook relies on the [Yay](https://github.com/Jguer/yay) AUR